duplode/stunts-cartography/README.md

   an instance of Stunts running under DOSBox.
 Recent developments provide an alternative, less complicated, way of getting hold of the paths; it will eventually be included in the suite.
+* wwwroot: HTML, CSS, images and other files used to compose the interface.
+  Includes some in-program documenation, such as the annotation syntax description.

 ## In closing...